radioqueues/radioqueues/README.md

 ## TODO: Important Features

 - detect deleted files from a subset-sub folder

-- scheduling queues, that have already been scheduled must not be modified, when they are in the past
+- shorten a subset-sum queue, if it is followed by unscheduled queues or if a scheduled queue is added inside its timeframe

 - do not enqueue entries/queues into the past
 - prevent adding new entries at the end of a queue, if the queue is completely in the past
 - visually mark past entries and queues (grey background?)
-- shorten a subset-sum queue, if it is followed by unscheduled queues or if a scheduled queue is added inside its timeframe

 - in addition to drag&drop from file-manager, add a "multi file opening dialog"